 Do the women involved work collaboratively on this or is each one producing her own flour?

-The coffee growers' cooperative was the meeting point where the women learned about the project, where the research was carried out, the drying method was demonstrated etc. Each farmer took the information back to their own farm for the production of the flour.
+The coffee growers' cooperative was the meeting point where the women learned about the project, where the research was carried out, the drying method was demonstrated etc. Each farmer took the information back to her own farm for the production of the flour.
 The research and education was carried out collaboratively, and the knowledge continues to be shared with other farms.

 Why was the focus on women?